camertron/antlr-gemerator/README.md

 print
 ```

-The `MyFuncVisitor` class passed to `Parser#visit` prints the name of each function call, then visits the child contexts in the parsed subtree.
+The `MyFuncVisitor` instance passed to `Parser#visit` prints the name of each function call, then visits the child contexts in the parsed subtree.

 ## Publishing your gem